huntingt/6111-final-project/README.md

 In order to run the tests you must install:
 - verilator
 - catch2 (testing library)
+- opencv2

+In order to run code that requires opencv2, you may need to set the path for pkg\_config. ``brew info opencv@2`` can be used to find the required command.

 The "source" directory contains the hdl, "bench" contains the hdl testbenches used to wrap interfaces, and "tests" contains the cpp